-LAW 349D.002 Topics in Constitutional Law Law and Inequality ✓ Term 1 Term 2 Joshi Seminar 3 CREDITS
+LAW 349D.002 Topics in Constitutional Law Law and Inequality ✓ Term 1 ☐ Term 2 Joshi Seminar 3 CREDITS

 This seminar explores the relationship between law and inequality.
-Our questions include: What role might law play in reinforcing and redressing different forms of inequality, including along lines of race, class, gender, and sexuality?
+Our questions include: What role might law play in reinforcing and redressing different forms of inequality, including along lines of race, class, gender, sexuality, and disability?
 When is legal reform emancipatory and when does it maintain structural inequality?
 How might political and social movements seek to reorient the law?

 During the seminar, we will consider how these questions are taken up in different jurisdictions.
-Readings will include both classic and cutting-edge scholarship from the fields of law and social sciences, as well as legal sources from various countries.
-Part of the seminar will involve external speakers discussing a work-in-progress or recent publication, with students providing reflections and feedback.
+Readings will include both classic and cutting-edge scholarship from the fields of law and social sciences, as well as case law.
+The seminar will invite legal scholars to discuss a work-in-progress or recent publication, with students providing reflections and feedback.